203B.12 Election judges to receive and count ballots.

 (1) the voter's name and address on the return envelope are the same as the information provided on the absentee ballot application;

 (2) the voter's signature on the return envelope is the genuine signature of the individual who made the application for ballots and the certificate has been completed as prescribed in the directions for casting an absentee ballot;

-(3) the voter is registered and eligible to vote in the precinct or has included a properly completed voter registration application in the return envelope; and
+(3) the voter is registered and eligible to vote in the precinct or has included a properly completed registration card in the return envelope; and

 (4) the voter has not already voted at that election, either in person or by absentee ballot.